YangDai2003/Kori/README.md

+Kori is an evolution of Open Note, with the goal of bringing a consistent note-taking experience across all platforms.

-This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.
+This is a Compose Multiplatform project targeting Android, iOS, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: